 Our commitment to delivering world-class teaching was highlighted when our four-year undergraduate MPharm Pharmacy programme was awarded full accreditation by the General Pharmaceutical Council (GPhC), with no recommendations or conditions.
 This is a milestone in the College’s and University’s history and cements our status as an established School of Pharmacy.

 In July 2017 we celebrated our first cohort of Pharmacy students to graduate from the University, following on from the success of 100% of students securing pre-registration placements in some of the top teaching hospitals in the UK and prestigious community and primary care establishments.
 All graduates also achieved a 2:1 or higher in their degree.

-Birmingham is well placed to develop Pharmacy activities being at the heart of one of the largest and most diverse populations in the UK and having a wealth of large hospital trusts and dynamic General Practices.
-The University’s strong relationship with the University Hospitals Birmingham NHS Foundation Trust (UHBFT) and their new Queen Elizabeth Hospital which sits adjacent to the Medical School building is a fantastic opportunity for our both our students to gain firsthand experience in a world class facility and for our staff to work in partnership sharing clinical and research excellence via our Birmingham Health Partners agreement.
+The School of Pharmacy is situated within the Medical School at the heart of one of the largest healthcare regions in the UK, with a diverse population of over five million.
+The University has strong relationships with the University Hospitals Birmingham NHS Foundation Trust (UHBFT) and the Queen Elizabeth Hospital, which sits adjacent to the Medical School building.
+This is a fantastic opportunity for our students to gain first-hand experience in a world class facility and for our staff to work in partnership sharing clinical and research excellence via our Birmingham Health Partners agreement.